Corridor Access Request

 Starting work and closing off when complete

-Work can start once your CAR is approved.
+Work can start once your CAR and TMP is approved.
+If undertaking excavation work you must have a current Work Access Permit (WAP) issued.

 Closing off a CAR

 When you have completed the work and made appropriate reinstatement, log in to Submitica and change the status of the job to “Work Completion Notified”.

 We will be automatically notified that the job has been completed and an AT Compliance Auditor will carry out an inspection to certify the work is up to standard.

 Completed work is put on a 2-year warranty period.
 If it fails (or the reinstatement is not up to standard), you are liable for correction work.

 Until 30 June 2018

 From 1 July 2019